homeslicesolutions-zz/backbone-collection-sorting/README.md

 ===========================
 A simple sorting plugin solution for Backbone collections with configurable sort direction and types including numeric, alphabet, dates, and boolean values.

-This plugin defines the "comparator" with a method that supports various sorting order types and direction.
+This plugin defines the "comparator" with a new method that supports various sorting order types and direction.
 The sort types include:

 1. Numeric
 2. Alphabetical